Have you ever been in a love-hate relationship?

 Over time, you develop patterns in the relationship that are emotionally abusive and destroy the joy and intimacy you once shared.

-Does any of this feel familiar to you?
-If so, awareness is the first step toward making positive change.
+Does any of this seem familiar to you?
+If so, you must pay attention before the rollercoaster skids off the tracks.

-When you argue with your partner, you argue hard.
+When you argue with your significant other, you argue hard.

 There are often threats of breaking up when you fight and calling it quits.
-In these moments, you truly can't stand your partner.
+In these moments, you truly can’t stand your this person.

 However, hours later you are back to hugging and loving each other, promising that you are committed.

-You are able to make up quickly and forget about the intense argument that you had.
+You are able to make up quickly and forget about the heated argument that you had.

 Unfortunately, this make-up session is as temporary as your fight.
 The cycle of arguing and making up repeats over and over.